Silver Ursa Minor necklace featuring the Little Dipper constellation with Polaris, displayed on a white background.

 The Science of Ursa Minor

-Ursa Minor is a small constellation of seven main stars arranged like a smaller, reversed version of Ursa Major's Big Dipper.
-Its brightest star, Polaris (Alpha Ursae Minoris), currently lies within 0.7° of the north celestial pole — the point around which the entire northern sky appears to rotate.
-Polaris is a Cepheid variable star at approximately 433 light years distance and roughly 50 times the size of the Sun.
-The current alignment is not permanent: due to the precession of Earth's rotational axis (a 26,000-year cycle), the north celestial pole traces a circle through the sky.
-Polaris will be closest to the pole around 2100, after which it will drift away — and Vega will become the pole star around 13,700 CE.
+Ursa Minor is a small northern constellation of seven main stars in the shape of a smaller, reversed Big Dipper.
+Its brightest star, Polaris (Alpha Ursae Minoris), currently lies within 0.7 degrees of the north celestial pole, which is why it stays nearly fixed while the rest of the northern sky rotates around it.
+Polaris is a Cepheid variable supergiant at about 433 light years from Earth and roughly fifty times the diameter of the Sun.
+The current alignment is not permanent.
+Earth's rotational axis traces a 26,000-year precessional circle through the sky, which means the pole star changes over time.
+Polaris will be closest to the celestial pole around the year 2100.
+After that it will drift away, and Vega will become the nominal pole star around the year 13,700 CE.

 FAQ